arenaxr/arena-docs/content/tutorials/index.md

 ![](../../assets/img/tutorial/animate.png)

-## Use persistance, reload browser
+## Use persistence, reload browser

 Up until now, everything you have created has been non-persistent.
 That is, objects are only rendered in real-time for any browsers open to the `example` as MQTT messages are received.
 Now, if you refresh your browser, notice that all the objects we created are gone, new visitors to this scene will not see them.
-To backup your scene objects into our [persistance database](tools/persistance) you will have to specify `persist=True` in [Python definitions](python/definitions#persist), or `"persist": true` in the raw JSON formatted messages.
+To backup your scene objects into our [persistence database](tools/persistence) you will have to specify `persist=True` in [Python definitions](python/definitions#persist), or `"persist": true` in the raw JSON formatted messages.
 Let's try an example of persisting object properties into our database in the next example.

 ## MQTT Messaging Format